awsdocs/aws-cpp-developer-guide/doc_source/async-methods.rst

 * A reference to the same Request-type object as its synchronous counterpart.
 * A reference to a response handler callback function.
 This callback function is invoked when the asynchronous operation finishes.
+One of the arguments contains the operation's outcome.
 * An optional ``shared_ptr`` to an ``AsyncCallerContext`` object.
 The object is passed to the response handler callback.
 It includes a UUID property that can be used to pass text information to the callback.